 1. Stiff but Flexible

-When you have leather-soled shoes, you may find that they feel stiff on the feet.
+When you have leather soled dress shoes, you may find they feel stiff on the feet.
 This is normal because for the material to hold its shape longer, it undergoes the process of curing.
-Nonetheless, as you continue to wear them, they become flexible.
+Nonetheless, as you continue to wear them, they become more flexible.

 While you wouldn’t think that leather is a breathable material, it is.
 Think about the animal from which the leather came.
 Air penetrated the creature to help keep the skin healthy and alive.

 The same applies to your feet.
-When you wear leather shoes, the feet can still breathe.
-If you sweat often, you may find that your feet don’t feel as uncomfortable or wet throughout the day.
+When you wear leather shoes, your feet can still breathe.
+If you sweat often, you may find that your feet won’t feel as uncomfortable or wet throughout the day with leather.

-Rubber tends to get heated up faster than leather, which means your shoes get warmer, especially when they’re on your feet eight to 10 hours a day.
+Rubber soles tend to heat up faster than leather soles, which means your shoes will get warmer, especially if you’re on your feet eight to 10 hours a day.
 Your feet are going to feel a lot cooler and more comfortable regardless of what you’re doing when you wear leather.